Abstaina44/HNG-Frontend-Task/README.md

 ### JavaScript for Real-Time Data

 I used JavaScript to dynamically update the current day of the week and UTC time in milliseconds.
-I also added a function to handle errors, such as missing profile pictures or GitHub URLs.
+I also added a function to handle errors, such as missing profile pictures or HNG URLs.

 ### GitHub Hosting